thomasve-DANS/fastapi-cookiecutter/readme.md

 - Add dependencies to container using Makefile
 - Perform your function in `main.py` file.
 - Enjoy as your stuff builds to a Docker file on pipeline.

+# Testing

+Testing can be done with Pytest; requests is also installed.